dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1601.md

 Decoupling Modes (Again)

 true duplicates.
-Return to them in a few years, and you’ll find that they are very different from each other.
+Return to them in a few years, and you'll find that they are very different from each other.

 Now imagine two use cases that have very similar screen structures.
 The architects will likely be strongly tempted to share the code for that structure.
 But should they?
 Is that true duplication?
 Or it is accidental?